This post may contain affiliate links. Read my full disclosure policy.

 Add a pinch of saffron crushing the threads with your fingers.

-Stir this until all ingredients are coated, then add the rice.
+Stir until all ingredients are coated, then add the rice.

 TIP: The rice variety is important when preparing paella.
 I recommend using Spanish bomba rice or Valencian variety.
 Senia, Bahia or Calasparra work well.
 If you can’t find any of these at the store, choose round, short-grain rice.